Home no longer sweet for Ukraine's Yanukovich

 Ihor Todorov, a professor at Donetsk National University, said that makes good business sense: “Any split of the country would in fact be trouble for Donbass businessmen,” he said.

-”Who would recognise any separate ‘East Ukraine’ apart from Russia?
+”Who would recognize any separate ‘East Ukraine’ apart from Russia?
 That would mean trade sanctions.

 “Local elites want to have carte blanche in the region, as they always have, and they will be ready to officially declare their allegiance to the new power in Kiev in return for that.”